Small business: Challenges

 In the United States, some of the largest concerns of small business owners are insurance costs (such as liability and health), energy costs, taxes, and tax compliance.
 In the United Kingdom and Australia, small business owners tend to be more concerned with perceived excessive governmental red tape.

 Contracting fraud has been an ongoing problem for small businesses in the United States.
-Small businesses are legally obligated to receive a fair portion (23 percent) of the total value of all the government's prime contracts as mandated by the Small Business Act of 1953.
+Small businesses are legally obligated to receive a fair portion (23 per cent) of the total value of all the government's prime contracts as mandated by the Small Business Act of 1953.
 Since 2002, a series of federal investigations have found fraud, abuse, loopholes, and a lack of oversight in federal small business contracting, which has led to the diversion of billions of dollars in small business contracts to large corporations.

 Another problem for many small businesses is termed the 'Entrepreneurial Myth' or E-Myth.
-The mythic assumption is that an expert in a given technical field will also be an expert at running that kind of business.
+The mythic assumption is that an expert in a given technical field will be an expert at running that kind of business.
 Additional business management skills are needed to keep a business running smoothly.
 Some of this misunderstanding arises from the failure to distinguish between small business managers as entrepreneurs or capitalists.
 While nearly all owner-managers of small firms are obliged to assume the role of capitalist, only a minority will act as entrepreneurs.
 The line between an owner-manager and an entrepreneur can be defined by whether or not their business is growth-oriented.
 In general, small business owners are primarily focused on surviving rather than growing; therefore, not experiencing the five stages of the corporate life cycle (birth, growth, maturity, revival, and decline) as an entrepreneur would.